 Blue Orchid – The White Stripes

 Jack White is a fan of vintage gear and fuzz plays a big part in his tone.
-Blue Orchid combines fuzz from a EHX Big Muff Pi with a EHX POG to mix in a signal an octave down.
+Blue Orchid combines fuzz from an EHX Big Muff Pi with an EHX POG to mix in a signal an octave down.
 This creates a raw and gnarly tone that works well for the single-note riffs:

 While Jack prefers older gear, here are some modern pedals that can give you tone in more compact pedals:

-The POG is a very easy way to blend in octave sounds higher or lower than your signal, but if you want to experiment with other intervals, you might want to consider getting a DigiTech Whammy DT as it gives you a lot more flexibility and control for around the same price.
+The POG is a very easy way to blend in octave sounds higher or lower than your signal, but if you want to experiment with other intervals, you might want to consider getting a DigiTech Whammy DT (check out my review of the Whammy DT here) as it gives you a lot more flexibility and control for around the same price.